-There are two known shipwrecks within the boundaries of the existing MBDS: a Coast Guard vessel and a 55-foot fishing boat.
-Both were intentionally sunk in 1981 and are not considered to be historically significant.
+There are four known shipwrecks within the boundaries of the existing MBDS, including a Coast Guard vessel and a 55-foot fishing boat that were intentionally sunk in 1981 and are not considered to be historically significant.
 Additional shipwrecks have been revealed in the area during subsequent surveys.
 There are no identified shipwrecks within the Potential Restoration Area.
-Disposal operations have avoided and will continue to avoid any shipwrecks in the project area.
+Disposal operations have avoided and will continue to avoid any shipwrecks in the project area with a 50-meter buffer.